 Population and household forecasts, 2011 to 2036, prepared by .id the population experts, April 2017.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
 Overseas flow shows overseas arrivals only, based on answers to the census question “where did the person usually live 5-years ago.

 Housing role and function

-There are also significant differences in the supply of residential property within the LGA which will also have a major influence in structuring different population and household futures within the Wagga Wagga City over the next five to ten years.
-Significant new 'greenfield' opportunities have been identified in Estella - University, Springvale – Lloyd and North Wagga Wagga – Bomen.
+There are also significant differences in the supply of residential property within the City which will also have a major influence in structuring different population and household futures within the LGA over the next five to ten years.
+Significant new 'greenfield' opportunities have been identified in Estella - University, Springvale – Lloyd, North Wagga Wagga – Bomen, and Forest Hill - East Wagga Wagga.
 There have also been a number of medium/high-density development opportunities identified in central Wagga Wagga.
 Areas such as Bourkelands - Tatton and Glenfield Park, that have recently produced the bulk of all new dwellings in the City, will reach the end of their development cycles.
 Most other areas are expected to have some growth in dwellings, but based predominantly on residual residential land, infill of vacant lots and more intense use of land.